 9. It has the cutest guest ambassadors

 Since it’s inception, more than 65 years ago, Portillo has employed St. Bernard dogs as guest greeters.
 Guests that return year after year always rave about the time they get to spend with these big lovable dogs.
 Not only do these furry ambassadors love winter in the Andes, but they also love belly rubs and pets from guests.
-Portillo’s current canine in residence is Radska [pictured above].
+Portillo’s current canine in residence is Petra [pictured above].